cchitsiang/awesome-stars/topics.md

 ## shell

+- [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
+Type in your thoughts, press ^Z and let the AI do it's magic ✨
 - [atuinsh/atuin](https://github.com/atuinsh/atuin) - ✨ Magical shell history
 - [charmbracelet/gum](https://github.com/charmbracelet/gum) - A tool for glamorous shell scripts 🎀
 - [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell